-New Jersey's Particulate Monitoring Network consists of 24 $PM{2.5}$ monitoring sites, 6 PM{10} monitoring sites, and 9 sites where smoke shade is monitored.
+New Jersey's Particulate Monitoring Network consists of 24 $PM{2.5}$ monitoring sites, 5 PM{10} monitoring sites, and 8 sites where smoke shade is monitored.

-20 samplers that comply with strict EPA guidelines are used for collecting data that is submitted to a national database maintained by the EPA.
-Samplers that meet these guidelines are called Federal Reference Method (FRM) samplers.
+19 samplers that comply with strict EPA requirements are used for collecting data that is submitted to a national database maintained by the EPA.
+Samplers that meet these requirements are called Federal Reference Method (FRM) samplers.
 These samplers pull a predetermined amount of air through a filter for a 24-hour period capturing particles on the filter.
 Different sample inlets determine what size particles will be captured.
 The filters are weighed before and after sampling under controlled environmental conditions to determine the concentration.
 The data is then used by the NJDEP and EPA to determine whether the state, or portions of the state, meets the federal health and welfare standards for particulate matter.
 Because these samplers are required to run for 24-hour period and can not provide data in real time the NJDEP employs additional monitors that continuously measure particulate concentrations.
-These monitors are used by the NJDEP to report current air quality to the public through the Air Quality Index (www.njaqinow.net).
+These monitors are used by the NJDEP to report current air quality to the public through the Air Quality Index (www.njaginow.net).
 The NJDEP uses Tapered Element Oscillating Microbalance (TEOM) analyzers and smoke shade instruments for real-time particle reporting.
 The TEOM analyzers collect a sample of fine particles on an oscillating filter, and determine the concentration based on the change in the frequency at which the filter oscillates.
 Smoke shade instruments collect a sample of particles on a paper tape for one hour.
 At the end of each hour the amount of light that will pass through the spot that has formed on the tape is measured, the tape advanced, and the cycle started over.
 The amount of light transmittance measured is used as an estimate of actual particulate concentrations.
+Additionally, at three of these locations, a separate 24-hour filter based sampler collects fine particles on three types of filter media which are subsequently analyzed using ion chromatography (IC), X-ray fluorescence (XRF), and Thermal Optical Analysis (TOA) to determine the concentrations of the chemical analytes that constitute the sample.